IsEnesEval/diagstandards/standard.md

 - **can_select** : `bool`.
 Determines whether the script in input data files, in term of variable selection and time period selection.
 Defaults to **False**
 - If available, an URL to the online documentation.

-As well as the information defined in section [The command line interface](#the-command-line-interface).

 ## The command line interface